 - In extremely humid areas.
-This alarm should be at least 10 feet (3m) from a bath or shower, sauna, humidifier, vaporizer, dishwasher, laundry room, utility room or other source of high humidity. - In very cold or very hot environments or in unheated buildings or outdoor rooms where the temperature can go below or above the operating range of the alarm. - · In garages, crawl spaces and unfinished attics. - In turbulent air, such as near ceiling fans, heat vents, air conditioners, fresh air returns or open windows.
+This alarm should be at least 10 feet (3m) from a bath or shower, sauna, humidifier, vaporizer, dishwasher, laundry room, utility room or other source of high humidity. - In very cold or very hot environments or in unheated buildings or outdoor rooms where the temperature can go below or above the operating range of the alarm. - · In garages, kitchens crawl spaces and unfinished attics. - In turbulent air, such as near ceiling fans, heat vents, air conditioners, fresh air returns or open windows.
 Blowing air may prevent smoke or CO gas from reaching the sensors. - In extremely dusty, dirty or greasy areas.
-Installation in these areas could lead to nuisance alarms, may damage or contaminate the alarm. - In the garage, vehicle exhaust can contain some carbon monoxide.
+Installation in these areas could lead to nuisance alarms, may expose the sensor to substances which could damage or contaminate the alarm. - In the garage, vehicle exhaust can contain some carbon monoxide.
 These levels are higher when the engine is first started.
-Within hours of starting a vehicle and backing it out of the garage, the levels present over time can activate the alarm and become a nuisance. - Within 5 feet (1.5m) of heating or cooking appliances.
-To reduce nuisance alarms, we recommend 15 feet.
+Within hours of starting a vehicle and backing it out of the garage, the levels present over time can activate the alarm and become a nuisance.

 - Less than 12 inches (306mm) away from fluorescent lights.
 Electrical noise can interfere with the operation of the alarm. - In the kitchen, some gas appliances can emit a short burst of CO or gas upon startup.
 This is normal.
 If this alarm is installed too close to these appliances, it may sound often and become a nuisance. - Less than 20 feet (6m) from the sources or combustion particles such as a stove, furnace, water heater, non-electric space heater.
-In areas where a 20 foot (6m) distance is not possible i.e. modular, mobile or smaller homes, it is recommended the alarm be placed as far from these fuel-burning sources as possible. - · Where heavy furniture drapes or other objects will not block the sensor. - · Peaks of vaulted ceilings, "A" frame ceilings or gabled roofs. - Alarms are not to be used with detector guards unless the combination has been evaluated and found suitable for that purpose. - Do not install this alarm into an electrical circuit controlled by a dimmer or switch or ground fault circuit interrupter.
+In areas where a 20 foot (6m) distance is not possible i.e. modular, mobile or smaller homes, it is recommended the alarm be placed as far from these fuel-burning sources as possible. - Where heavy furniture drapes or other objects will not block the sensor. - · Peaks of vaulted ceilings, "A" frame ceilings or gabled roofs. - Alarms are not to be used with detector guards unless the combination has been evaluated and found suitable for that purpose.